Noemidiaz/pands-weekly-task/README.md

 - Program that displays a plot of the function  h(x)=x3 in the range 0 to 10

 ## Use of this folder

 This "weekly-task" folder is organized by weeks, with each week containing a specific task implemented using Python programming language.
 These tasks are highly practical, focusing on real-world scenarios.

-Beginners getting starting with programming willl find this folder useful.
+Beginners getting started with programming willl find this folder useful.
 It is a good tool for acquiring fundamental Python skills.

 ## Get Help